Skip to content

 3. Enter your name, email, address, Social Security number, and date of birth

-4. Link your current checking account (at any bank) for transfers
+4. Link your current checking account for transfers

 5. Transfer your initial deposit

-That is it.
 Your first transfer typically takes 1 to 3 business days.
-After that, you can set up automatic transfers from your checking to your HYSA on payday.
+After that, set up automatic transfers from your checking to your HYSA on payday.

 Will HYSA rates stay this high?

 Do not try to time interest rates.
-Open a HYSA now, earn whatever the current rate is, and adjust your strategy if and when rates change.
-The worst HYSA rate you will ever get is still dramatically better than a traditional bank savings account.
+Open a HYSA now, earn whatever the current rate is, and adjust if rates change.
+The worst HYSA rate you will ever get is still dramatically better than a traditional bank.

 Frequently asked questions